 Hotels can also exchange Costa Rica currency for you.
 However this is not every hotel.
 Usually only the big chain hotels like Marriotts or Hiltons can exchange USD.

-You can exchange Costa Rican currency at the supermarket, gas stations or restaurants.
+You can exchange Costa Rican currency at large supermarkets.
 If you pay in USD, they will give you your change back in colones.
-Just make sure to check the exchange rate as they should post a sign somewhere the exchange rate they use.
+Check the exchange rate they use, which should be posted near the cashier.

 Should I Use Dollars or Colones in Costa Rica?